Overview of Disabled Sinks for Accessible Bathrooms

 If you or a loved one has mobility challenges, a well-designed disability bathroom can make daily routines safer and more dignified.
-From brushing teeth to washing hands, a thoughtfully selected sink can help maintain independence and reduce physical strain.
+From brushing teeth to washing hands, a thoughtfully selected accessible sink can help maintain independence and reduce physical strain.

 As one of the UK’s leading experts in accessible bathrooms, we’ve helped thousands of people regain control and comfort with walk-in showers, mobility toilets, and disabled-friendly sinks.
-This guide covers the top 5 types of disabled sinks and the essential features to look for when designing or upgrading a disability bathroom.
+This guide covers the different types of disabled sinks and the essential features to look for when designing or upgrading a disability bathroom.

 When choosing a sink for an accessible or disability bathroom, consider features that prioritise functionality, safety, and ease of use.